Abcodia is a company engaged in the validation and discover of molecular biomarkers linked to age related diseases.

 Palm Tree Technology has developed LiveEnsure™, a cloud-based mobile authentication solution.
 The business, headquartered in Palo Alto, authenticates users in consumer and B2B environments.

 Panaseer is an emerging cyber security company that helps security leaders to answer the question, "How Secure are We?”
 Panaseer uses the latest data science techniques and Big Data technologies to provide Security Intelligence to its blue chip customers.

-Payasugym is a fast growing business that enables gym users to visit a wide range of health and fitness clubs on an occasional or temporary basis, without the need to subscribe for long term memberships or undergo inductions and fitness assessments.
+Payasugym is a fast growing business that enables its customers to visit a wide range of health and fitness clubs on a flexible basis, without the need to subscribe for long term memberships or undergo inductions and fitness assessments.

 Peakdale Molecular offers a range of products and services to its pharmaceutical and biotechnology customers to accelerate their drug discovery initiatives.
 The Company's approach is based upon its strength in synthetic organic chemistry and the desire to further innovath through novel compounds and methodologies.

 Perpetuum is an industrial technology company that has developed a unique energy harvesting device (micro generator) that generates electricity from vibration.The technology has been used to develop a product which harvest electricity from vibrations in industrial machinery to power wireless sensors on that machinery.